Transition at The Elmgreen School

-In addition to regular contact about their child’s development and progress, families can influence and support the development of the school in a variety of ways, especially through sharing their experiences and ideas at our termly Parents’ and Carers’ Council or joining one of our working parties on issues such as helping Year 6/7 transition and ensuring achievement for all students.
+In addition to regular contact about their child’s development and progress, families can influence and support the development of the school in a variety of ways, especially through sharing their experiences and ideas at our termly Parents’ and Carers’ Forum or joining one of our working parties on issues such as helping Year 6/7 transition and ensuring achievement for all students.
 Joining the Parent Promoters’ Foundation (PPF) and getting involved in their activities is another key way that families are at the heart of The Elmgreen School.

 We invest a huge amount of time to ensuring that your child has a smooth transition to secondary school.
 Once they have been allocated a place with us, we work on the principle of finding out as much about your child as possible before they start with us so that when they do start we know them well.
 This will allow us to plan an outstanding education for your child.

 Every child who is given a place with us will have their Year 6 class teacher visited or contacted prior to joining The Elmgreen School.
 They will tell us key assessment information as well as the strengths of your child, their interests and what motivates them.
 We use this information to then put children into their tutor groups.